The Open Championship: The introduction of course rotation and the Claret Jug (1872–1889)

 On 11 September 1872 agreement was reached between Prestwick, the Honourable Company of Edinburgh Golfers and The Royal and Ancient Golf Club.
-They decided that each of the three clubs would contribute £10 towards the cost of a new trophy, which was to be a silver claret jug, known officially as The Golf Champion Trophy, and hosting of the Open would be rotated between the three clubs.
+They decided that each of the three clubs would contribute £10 towards the cost of a new silver trophy, which became known as the Claret Jug, known officially as The Golf Champion Trophy, and hosting of the Open would be rotated between the three clubs.
 These decisions were taken too late for the trophy to be presented to the 1872 Open champion, who was once again Young Tom Morris.
 Instead, he was awarded with a medal inscribed 'The Golf Champion Trophy', although he is the first to be engraved on the Claret Jug as the 1872 winner.
 Medals have been given to, and kept by the winner ever since.
 Young Tom Morris died in 1875, aged 24.

 The tournament continued to be dominated and won by Scottish professionals, to be rotated between the three Scottish golf courses, and played over 36 holes in a single day until 1889.

 English hosts and winners, and the Great Triumvirate (1890–1914)

 In the 1890s, the tournament was won four times by three Englishman (two of whom were amateurs).
 In 1892 the tournament was played for the first time at the newly built Muirfield, which replaced Musselburgh as the host venue used by the Honourable Company of Edinburgh Golfers.
 A few years later St George's and Royal Liverpool in England were added to the rotation.
 From 1892 the tournament was increased in duration to four 18-hole rounds over two days (Prestwick had been extended to an 18-hole course by then).

 Between 1898 and 1925 the tournament either had a cut after 36 holes, or a qualifying event, and the largest field was 226 in 1911.
 The large field meant sometimes the tournament was spread across up to four days.
 In 1907 Arnaud Massy from France became the first non-British winner.
 Royal Cinque Ports in England became the 6th different Open host course in 1909.

 The pre-war period is most famous for the Great Triumvirate of Harry Vardon (Jersey), John Henry Taylor (England), and James Braid (Scotland).
 The trio combined to win The Open Championship 16 times in the 21 tournaments held between 1894 and 1914; Vardon won six times (a record that still stands today) with Braid and Taylor winning five apiece.
 In the five tournaments in this span the Triumvirate did not win, one or more of them finished runner-up.
-These rivalries enormously increased the public's interest in golf, but the first world war meant another Open was not held until 1920, and none of the trio won another Open.
+These rivalries enormously increased the public's interest in golf, but the First World War meant another Open was not held until 1920, and none of the trio won another Open.